jacobRidenour/ProgWiki/C++/README_C++.md

         * -> General -> Treat Linker Warnings As Errors: Yes (/WX)
         * -> Optimization -> References: Yes (/OPT:REF)
         * -> Optimization -> Enable COMDAT Folding: Yes (/OPT:ICF)

+You probably don't want to have to set these every time you create a new project.
+You don't have to!
+Under Project -> Export Template you can create a template out of your project's settings (e.g. "My Console Template"), and when you create a new project, "My Console Template" will be an available option.

 ### Including Additional Files and Linking Libraries
 If you just want to include additional files from within the same directory as the .cpp file with your main() function, simply ```#include "localfile.hpp"```.
 This section focuses on external libraries and setting things up with the project in ```/BoostDemo/```.